 \item Physical range of form factors: Due to kinematic constraints of the decay process, QCD sum rules calculation for form factors only works in the low-$q^2$ region.
 Therefore, certain analytic functions are required to extrapolate the results to the full physical kinematic range.
 However, various functional forms can be chosen for the analytic extrapolation, which introduces additional model-dependent uncertainties.
 Combining results from other theoretical approaches, such as lattice QCD which is reliable in the high-$q^2$ region, offers a promising way to address this issue.

+\item Experimental prospects for baryonium: Identifying and prioritizing experimental channels most suitable for testing baryonium assignments is essential.
+Promising channels include: (i) $J/\psi \to \gamma p\bar{p}$ and $J/\psi \to \gamma \eta'\pi^+\pi^-$ for light baryoniums; (ii) $e^+e^- \to J/\psi\pi^+\pi^-$ and $e^+e^- \to \Lambda_c\bar{\Lambda}_c$ for hidden-charm baryoniums; (iii) $\Upsilon\pi^+\pi^-$ for hidden-bottom baryoniums.
+Dedicated coupled-channel analyses and spin-parity determinations near $B\bar{B}$ thresholds will be crucial for disentangling baryonium signals from threshold effects and conventional resonances.

-\item Application problem of $b$-hadron decay: Ball and Braun pointed out that the conventional three-point QCD sum rules lose their effectiveness in the study of $b$-baryon decays~\cite{Ball:1997rj}.
+\item Applicability issues in $b$-hadron decays: Ball and Braun pointed out that the conventional three-point QCD sum rules lose their effectiveness in the study of $b$-baryon decays~\cite{Ball:1997rj}.
 Specifically, as the $b$-quark mass increases, the coefficient of the $\langle \bar{q}q\rangle^2$ condensate grows faster than that of the perturbative term~\cite{Khodjamirian:1997lay}, leading to a breakdown of the convergence of the operator product expansion.
 Although alternative approaches such as light-cone sum rules and heavy quark effective theory have been applied to overcome these difficulties, achieving a full QCD description of the $b$-hadron decays remains a fundamental objective.

 \end{itemize}